Exhibition sponsorships

 Solid Gold

 Solid Gold will present historical works in visual juxtaposition with contemporary objects and fashions, sparking dynamic conversations across time and space.
-On view at the Brooklyn Museum, New York, from November 15, 2024 through July 6, 2025.
+On view at the Brooklyn Museum, New York, through July 6, 2025.

 Image details